IBM/automation-integration-platform/README.md

 For each of these reference architecture, we have provided a detailed set of automation to create the environment for the software.
 If you do not have an OpenShift environment provisioned, please use one of these.
 They are optimized for the installation of this solution.

-Note:  [Cloud Pak for Data system requirements](https://www.ibm.com/docs/en/cloud-paks/cp-integration/2021.4?topic=planning-system-requirements) recommend at least 3 worker nodes, with minimum 16vCPU per node and minimum 64 GB RAM per done (128 GB RAM is recommended).
+Note:  [Cloud Pak for Integration system requirements](https://www.ibm.com/docs/en/cloud-paks/cp-integration/2021.4?topic=planning-system-requirements) recommend at least 3 worker nodes, with minimum 16vCPU per node and minimum 64 GB RAM per done (128 GB RAM is recommended).

 | Cloud Platform                                                                                                            | Automation and Documentation                                                                                                                                                                                  |
 |---------------------------------------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|